-Black grouper (Mycteroperca bonaci) in the southeastern United States (the northern most part of their range) are found chiefly in southern Florida and the Florida Keys, although specimens have been recorded from Massachusetts to Texas.
+Black grouper (Mycteroperca bonaci) in the southeastern U.S. (the northernmost part of their range) are found chiefly in southern Florida and the Florida Keys, although specimens have been recorded from Massachusetts to Texas.
 The range of black grouper extends to southeastern Brazil and east to Bermuda.
 They are often found associated with rocky ledges and coral reefs from 10-100 m.
-In the northern hemisphere, black grouper are more often caught in the southeastern Gulf of Mexico, southern Gulf of Mexico, and the Caribbean, spawning aggregations off the coast of Belize.
-In the southeastern U.S., black grouper are caught more commonly in the Florida Keys along the reef tract, and are caught along high relief areas in deeper waters off of the west coast of Florida to the Florida Middle Grounds and off of the east coast of Florida.
-Generally, larger and older individuals are caught more often in deeper waters.
+In the northern hemisphere, black grouper are more often caught in the southeastern Gulf of Mexico, southern Gulf of Mexico, and the Caribbean, and in spawning aggregations off the coast of Belize.
+In the southeastern U.S., black grouper are caught more commonly in the Florida Keys along the reef tract, and are caught along high relief areas in deeper waters off of the west coast of Florida to the Florida Middle Grounds and off the east coast of Florida.
+Generally, larger and older individuals are caught more often in deeper waters (SEDAR 19 2010).

 Limited tagging data suggests black groupers only move short distances.
 Natural mortality is thought to vary by age.
 Black grouper are protogynous hermaphrodites.
-The peak spawning season of black grouper based on back-calculated hatching dates of post larval fish is from February through April.
+The peak spawning season of black grouper based on back-calculated hatching dates of post larval fish is from February through April (SEDAR 19 2010).